MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 * Vendor daemon (**ibmratl**) port

 If you have a firewall between your Rational License Key Server and your PureApplication System, ensure that both daemon ports are open in your firewall.
-The deployment of {{ site.data.keys.product_adj }} Pattern fails if the license key server cannot be contacted or if insufficient license tokens are available.
+The deployment of {{ site.data.keys.system_pattern }} fails if the license key server cannot be contacted or if insufficient license tokens are available.

 For details about installing and configuring Rational License Key Server, see [IBM Support - Rational licensing start page](http://www.ibm.com/software/rational/support/licensing/).